 Elements of Truth:

-All workshops are experiential and guided by Indigenous values:
+Our online workshops are experiential and guided by Indigenous values of

 IMPACT OF COLONIZATION

-Reconciliation requires an understanding of Canada’s colonial history and an acknowledgement of the enduring strength and resiliency of Indigenous peoples.
-This workshop provides an overview of our shared history of colonization and explores how Indigenous worldviews must inform our journey towards a better future for all.
+Truth before reconciliation requires an understanding of Canada’s colonial history and an acknowledgement of the enduring strength and resiliency of Indigenous peoples.
+This workshop explores our shared history of colonization and explores how Indigenous worldviews must inform our journey towards a better future for all.

 We thrive by being together in a good way on the land.

-Reconciliation requires an awareness of how our views of Indigenous peoples have been shaped and a commitment to coming together with more consideration and curiosity.
-This workshop introduces the connection between implicit bias and injustice and look at how embracing diversity is necessary for collective survival.
+Truth before reconciliation requires an awareness of how our views of Indigenous peoples have been shaped and coming together with more consideration and curiosity.
+This workshop introduces the connection between implicit bias and injustice and looks at how embracing diversity is necessary for our collective wellbeing.

 We breathe life into new ways by opening our hearts and minds.